thecodacus/lazy-dev/README.md

 Using LazyDev is as simple as running a single command.
 Once installed, you can initiate the project generation process by executing the following command:

 ```
-python -m lazydev.develop -r <what you want to do>
+lazydev develop -r <what you want to do>
 ```

 Replace `<what you want to do>` with a brief description of your project's purpose or objective.
 LazyDev will then prompt you with a series of questions to gather the necessary information for project generation.